 - Medical Expenses.
 You can pay any amount in medical expenses for others.
 The only caveats: Payments must be made directly to the provider — hospital, doctor, pharmacy or insurance company; the service or good must be something the IRS would allow as a medical expense.

-Impact of the 2017 Tax Law
+Impact of 2017 Tax Law

-What this means: if all your allowable deductions – including charitable gifts – add up to less than $27,700 for the year (for a married couple filing jointly), there is no direct tax benefit from charitable giving.
+What this means: if all your allowable deductions – including charitable gifts – add up to less than $30,000 for the year (for a married couple filing jointly), there is no direct tax benefit from charitable giving.

-What to do: Bunch your charitable giving into a single year, so that your itemized deductions are higher than $27,700 for married couples ($13,850 singles).
+What to do: Bunch your charitable giving into a single year, so that your itemized deductions are higher than $30,000 for married couples ($15,000 singles).
 Non-cash gifts are tend to be larger and lend themselves to bunching.

-You can give directly to your favorite charity but make sure the charity is prepared to accept a non- cash gift and that the organization understands that you are combining more than one year’s gift.
+You can give directly to your favorite charity but make sure the charity is prepared to accept a non-cash gift and that the organization understands that you are combining more than one year’s gift.
 You can also make “bunched” gifts of appreciated securities through Donor Advised Funds (DAFs).
 If you are giving through a DAF, you have an extra step: designating which charities get the annual grants.
 You have the flexibility to make a gift every year even though you bunched the tax deduction into a single year.

 Time to Plan Ahead!

-For non-cash gifts to work well, you must plan well in advance — months and perhaps even years.
+For non-cash gifts to work well, you should plan well in advance — months and perhaps even years.
 We have been advising individuals and families on intra-generational wealth transfer and gifting strategies for more than 50 years.
 We can help you evaluate the options that will work best for everyone involved – you, your family, your business (if applicable) and your favorite charities.

 4 Things to Know About Non-Cash Gifts to Charity